Compare today's best Namibian dollar buy back rates and exchange Namibian dollars online

 The cost of Special Delivery varies depending on the amount you've insured the package for, but we estimate this cost for you in our comparison results above.
 You should ensure that your Namibian dollars are securely packaged before you post them; we recommend you use a plastic tamper-proof envelope that you can obtain from the Post Office when you purchase Special Delivery.
 If you are in any doubt, just ask the Post Office clerk to check your package before you send it and they will advise you on whether it is suitably packaged and insured.

 For orders sent by post you'll be paid by Bank Transfer within 3 working days from the day you currency is received.
 For orders exchanged in person you'll be paid immediately in cash.

 The Namibian dollar buy back rate you receive will be the prevailing rate on the day your currency is received.
 This rate does not usually change significantly from day to day but it does mean you may receive slightly more or slightly less than the amount quoted today.

 If you're unhappy with the final amount received, you can arrange to have your currency returned minus postage costs.

-Every so often, a country will update it's currency and issue a new set of notes or coins whilst simultaneously withdrawing the old ones.
+Every so often, a country will update its currency and issue a new set of notes or coins whilst simultaneously withdrawing the old ones.
 The withdrawn currency is usually accepted for a while after the issue of the new currency to allow a for graceful transition to take place, but eventually the old currency will cease to become legal tender.
 Once this happens, the old currency cannot usually be exchanged.

-If you're unsure whether the Namibian dollars you have can still be exchanged, we recommend you contact the supplier beforehand and they will gladly help you to determine whether your notes can be accepted.
+If you're unsure whether the Namibian dollars you have can still be exchanged, we recommend you contact the buyer beforehand and they will gladly help you to determine whether your notes can be accepted.